+1000

+PHY 820 Classical Mechanics 3

+PHY 831 Statistical Mechanics 3

-PHY PHY PHY 820 831 841 Classical Mechanics Statistical Mechanics Classical Electrodynamics 3 3 3
+PHY 841 Classical Electrodynamics 3

+PHY 851 Quantum Mechanics 3

-Astro nomy •
+Astro Astronomy

+All of the fol lowing:

 AST 810 Radiation Astrophysics 3

 AST 825 Galactic Astronomy 3

 AST 835 Extragalactic Astronomy 3

 AST 840 Stellar Astrophysics 3

-PHY 983 Nuclear Astrophysics 3
+Satief actoril v complete 6 credits in Astronomy 805 Rosa

-- Satisfactorily complete 6 credits in Astronomy 805 Research Project.
+- 3. Satisfactorily complete 6 credits in Astronomy 805 Research Project.
 This research project is taken over two semesters and will be graded on the basis of a written paper and oral examination that also serves as the student's comprehensive examination. - 4.
-Complete one semester of half-time teaching. - Complete a doctoral dissertation on original research. - 6.
-Pass a final oral examination in defense of the dissertation.
+Complete a minimum of 6 credits of additional course work in physics, astrophysics or computation, with a grade-point average of 3.375 or higher at the 800-level or above as chosen in consultation with the student's guidance committee. - 5.
+Complete training in Responsible Conduct of Research (RCR). - 6.
+Complete one semester as a Teaching Assistant (TA).
+International students who are not native English speakers must pass the SPEAK test in order to be a TA. - 7.
+Complete 24 credits of doctoral dissertation research in AST 999. - 8.
+Complete a doctoral dissertation on original research, followed by an oral examination in defense of the dissertation.